c9s/r3/README.md

 R2
 ================

-libr2 is a DFA URI router library.
-It compiles your route paths into DFA state table, and you may dispatch the URL based on the transition table in C.
+libr2 is an URI router library.
+It compiles your route paths into a radix tree.
+By using the constructed radix tree in the start-up time, you may dispatch your routes efficiently.

 Pattern Syntax